Developer docs

 Secrets.

-Authenticated session, ciphertext both directions.
-Each secret is addressed by its key_ref blind index, which the client computes locally.
-The server stores and serves the ciphertext, nonce, algorithm tag and optional encrypted key name.
+Session calls, ciphertext both directions, all scoped to a vault id in the path.
+Each secret is addressed by its key_ref, a blind index the client computes as HMAC-SHA256(index_key, normalize(key_name)) and encodes base64url (no padding) for the URL.
+The server stores and serves the ciphertext, nonce, algorithm tag, a protection marker and an optional encrypted key name.
 It never sees a plaintext key or value.
+A machine session may touch only the one vault it is scoped to; a human session may touch any vault it has access to.

-Create or overwrite a secret at key_ref in the session's vault.
-Latest-only, so this overwrites any existing value in place.
-The body is the encrypted item produced by the client.
+Create or overwrite the secret at key_ref.
+Writes are latest-only, so this overwrites in place with no version history.
+The body is the encrypted item the client produced.

 Request body